-Over the past decade, gender equality has been an increasingly live issue for the army.
-This culminated in 2016 with the restriction being lifted on women serving in front-line infantry close-combat roles.
+Over the past decade, gender equality has been an increasingly live issue for the Army.
+This culminated in 2018 with the restriction being lifted on women serving in front-line infantry and special forces close-combat roles.

 Previously, the exclusion of women came down to two issues of operational effectiveness.
 The first was unit cohesion: the idea of ‘doing it for your mates’, the very thing that soldiers say keeps them motivated.
 The second was the physical demands of ground combat roles.